izmalk/vaticle-docs/0001-typedb/04-tutorials/02-new-client.md

 </div>

+Run the test function.

-We can verify that the database was created successfully using [TypeDB Console](../../02-clients/02-console.md#database-management-commands) `database list` command, or by running the test again (which will throw an error saying that the database already exists).
+Now we can verify that the database was created successfully using [TypeDB Console](../../02-clients/02-console.md#database-management-commands) `database list` command, or by running the test again (which will throw an error saying that the database already exists).